 Madison Area Technical College

-This position is located in the vibrant city of Madison, Wisconsin’s 2nd largest city and state capitol.
+This position is located in the vibrant and diverse city of Madison, Wisconsin’s 2nd largest city and state capitol.
 Nestled between two recreational lakes, Madisonians are offered year-round activities for all, including the Dane County Farmers’ Market located around the Capital Square, more than 200 miles of scenic biking and hiking trails, world class restaurants, and numerous festivals and community events.
-Madison is consistently ranked as a top community to work, live and play in.
+Madison is consistently ranked as a top community in which to work, live and play.
 Madison offers a small town feel, with a big city impression.
 But, if that’s not enough, Madison is just a short 125 miles northwest of Chicago and 77 miles west of Milwaukee.
-To learn more about what Mad-Town has to offer, you can visit www.visitmadison.com
+To learn more about what Mad-Town has to offer, you can visit www.visitmadison.com.

 Organizational Function and Responsibilities:

-This position reports to the Dean, School of Academic Advancement.
+This position reports to the Director of Professional Development.

 The following duties are typically expected of this position.
 These are not to be construed as exclusive or all-inclusive.
 Other duties may be required and assigned.